abij/hadoop-wiki-pageranking/README.md

---Hadoop example - Pageranking wikipedia
+# Hadoop example - Pageranking wikipedia

 This project is a sample how to work with Hadoop.
 It contains 3 jobs to parse, calculate and order the pageranking of a Wikipedia dump.
-This source is used for the blog at xebia: http://blog.xebia.com/2011/09/wiki-pagerank-with-hadoop/
+This source is used for the blog at xebia: https://xebia.com/blog/wiki-pagerank-with-hadoop/

 Requires:
 * Maven